 Configure the Environment Hub so that users at your company can access the app to create and manage member orgs.
-Then enable My Domain so that you can connect existing orgs to the hub and create SSO user mappings.
+Then connect existing orgs to the hub and create SSO user mappings.

 Configure the Environment Hub

 Enable the Environment Hub in your org, and then configure it to give other users access.